Gyaan507/move37-polling-app/README.md

 This repository contains the backend service for a real-time polling application, developed for the **Move37 Ventures Backend Developer Challenge**.
 The service is built with a modern technology stack and adheres to best practices for creating scalable and robust web services.

-The core of the application is a RESTful API for managing users, polls, and votes, coupled with a WebSocket layer for broadcasting live poll results instantly to all connected clients[cite: 3, 9].
+The core of the application is a RESTful API for managing users, polls, and votes, coupled with a WebSocket layer for broadcasting live poll results instantly to all connected clients.

 ## Table of Contents
 - [Project Architecture](#project-architecture)